 - 3-4 basil leaves per cup of tomatoes

-- 1 tablespoon sea salt per 2 cups water
+- 1 tbsp sea salt per 2 cups water

 - Enough pure, filtered water to completely cover tomatoes in the jar, and rise above them 2"—start with 2 cups